Django’s release process¶

 In parallel to this phase, master can receive new features, to be released in the A.B+1 cycle.

-After a minor release (e.g. 1.6), the previous release will go into bugfix mode.
+After a feature release (e.g. A.B), the previous release will go into bugfix mode.

-A branch will be created of the form stable/1.5.x to track bugfixes to the previous release.
+The branch for the previous feature release (e.g. stable/A.B-1.x) will include bugfixes.
 Critical bugs fixed on master must also be fixed on the bugfix branch; this means that commits need to cleanly separate bug fixes from feature additions.
 The developer who commits a fix to master will be responsible for also applying the fix to the current bugfix branch.